 |Review of COMPLETED applications will likely begin in mid-November.
 If you are submitting any of the following OPTIONAL application components, please complete/submit them no later than one week after your completed application has been sent to us to ensure that they are reviewed with your application.|

 (Please call at least two weeks in advance to schedule)

-(CDs, Art Slides, DVDs, etc.) Supplementary Materials to be submitted online via our Slideroom Website.
+(artwork, music recordings, theatre clips, etc.) Supplementary Materials can now be submitted through the Common App Member Screen or online via our Slideroom Website.

 (College Scholarship Service)